Documentation

 Command Line

-Sundy includes a command-line interface for advanced users and automation.
+Sundy includes a command-line interface for advanced users and headless automation.
+(The CLI mounts the disk immediately after unlocking, then holds it until you press Ctrl+C.)

 Troubleshooting